maisiesadler53/Distributed_gol/README.md

 ### Skeleton Code

 To help you along, you are given a simple skeleton project.
 The skeleton includes tests and an SDL-based visualiser.
 All parts of the skeleton are commented.
-If you have any doubts please ask a TA for help.
+All the code has been written in Go.
+You will not be required to write any C code.
+If you have any questions about the skeleton please ask a TA for help.

+You **must not** modify any of the files ending in `_test.go`.
+We will be using these tests to judge the correctness of your implementation.

 ### Submission

 The coursework requires two independent implementations.
 You will be required to submit **both** implementations (assuming both were attempted).

-[TODO] 3 submission points on BB?
-Parallel, Distributed, Report?

-Every student is required to upload their full work to Blackboard before [TODO DEADLINE].
+Every student is required to upload their full work to Blackboard.
+There will be three sperate submissions points on Blackboard - one for the report and two for each implementation.

+For the report you must submit a single file called `report.pdf`.

+For the parallel implementation you must submit a single zip file called `parallel.zip`.
+It must contain all the code required to compile and run the program.

+For the distributed implementation you must submit a single zip file called `distributed.zip`.
+It must contain all the code required to compile and run the program.

+Submitting different filenames or file formats (e.g. `.docx`, `.tex`, `.7z` or `.rar`) will result in a mark penalty.

-Make sure you submit it early (not last minute!) to avoid upload problems.
-Each team member has to upload an identical copy of the team's work.
+Make sure you submit it early (not last minute!) to avoid upload problems. **Each team member has to upload an identical copy of the team's work.**

 ## Stage 1 - Parallel Implementation

 In this stage you are required to write code to evolve Game of Life using multiple worker goroutines on a single machine.
 Below are some suggested steps to help you get started.
 You are *not* required to follow them.
 Your implementation will be marked against the success criteria outlined below.